Florida Flood Awareness Week

 - The City's active participation in the Community Rating System (CRS) allows city residents to receive discounts on flood insurance.

 Find what you need to know about preventing flooding and flood insurance.
-To learn more, read Flood Zones: What to Know Before the Water Rises.
+To learn more, read Flood Wise: What to Know Before the Waters Rise.

 The following links provide additional useful information related to flood issues: